Cold Brew vs. Cold Drip Coffee - What's The Difference?

 Is Cold Brew Stronger Than Regular Coffee?

 It’s hard to give a straight answer to this.
-In terms of the coffee you produce, yes, it will have a higher caffeine content, but as cold brew is generally treated as a concentrate and served diluted (like a cold brew espresso), it would depend entirely on how much additional water you add to your cup.
+In terms of the coffee you produce, yes, it will have a higher caffeine content, but as cold brew is generally treated as a cold brew concentrate and served diluted (like a cold brew espresso), it would depend entirely on how much additional cold water you add to your cup.

 Why Does Cold Brew Coffee Taste Better?

 Cold water extracts less fatty oils and acids from the coffee, which in turn means the taste is less acidic and bitter than a hot coffee.
 It is estimated this create a brew with around a third of the amount of acid found in a hot coffee.
 This allows the sweeter and more floral notes present to come to the fore as they are no longer suppressed by the acidic, bitter and sour tones which extract during hot coffee making, resulting in a much sweeter cup of coffee.
-This difference in extraction, however, may need to be factored in when choosing the best cold brew coffee beans.
+This difference in cold water extraction, however, may need to be factored in when choosing the best cold brew coffee beans.

 Why Is Cold Brew Better for You?

 I’m sure as hardened coffee drinkers we’ve all experienced that one cup too many which can make your stomach flip, and the reason that happens is acid.
 Additional acid is the stomach’s enemy, as it already has quite enough of it.
-So, for the reasons we’ve just stated above, the lack of acid means cold brew is better for your digestive health and so in the short to long term will benefit your overall wellbeing.
+So, for the reasons we’ve just stated above, the lack of acid means to make cold brew is better for your digestive health and so in the short to long term will benefit your overall wellbeing.

 What Is Cold Drip Coffee?